-In 1910, Harry Houdini came to Melbourne.
-He performed magic, flew a plane, and jumped into the Yarra shackled in chains.
+In 1910, Harry Houdini, the world's biggest live act, came to Melbourne.
+He performed magic, flew a plane, and jumped into the Yarra River.

 Harry Houdini was born Ehrich Weisz, in Budapest, Hungary, in 1874.